finnlennartsson/kpum_noddi/shell/README.md

 2. Run script `bids_sourcedata2rawdata_generate_dicominfo.sh`
 This converts the dicoms in /sourcedata to BIDS-organised NIfTIs in `/rawdata` using the heudiconv routine.
 3. Run script `bids_sourcedata2rawdata.sh`
-Performs the actual conversion.
+Performs the actual conversion using the heudiconv routine.
 Also runs the BIDS validator

 # Raw data quality control (QC)
 1. Run script `bids_QC_visualize_rawdata.sh`